davepinch/pinchy.cc/content/topics/people/elvis-presley/en.wikipedia.org.md

 ---
 title: "Elvis Presley (en.wikipedia.org)"
-date: 2023-10-08
+date: 2023-11-18
-related: "Do something worth remembering."
-snippets:
-- snippet: >-
+excerpt: >-
-    **Elvis Aaron Presley** (January 8, 1935 – August 16, 1977), often referred to mononymously as **Elvis**, was an American singer and actor.
+  **Elvis Aaron Presley** (January 8, 1935 – August 16, 1977), commonly referred to by his first name, **Elvis**, was an American singer and actor.
 Known as the "King of Rock and Roll", he is regarded as one of the most significant cultural figures of the 20th century.
-  tags:
-  - Elvis Presley
-  set:
-    elvis-presley:
-      born-on: 1935-01-08
-      died-on: 1977-08-16
-      nationality: American
-      occuptation:
-      - singer
-      - actor
-- snippet: >-
-    Presley was born in Tupelo, Mississippi, and relocated to Memphis, Tennessee, with his family when he was aged 13.
-  tags:
-  - Elvis Presley
-  - Tupelo
-  - Mississippi
-  - Memphis
-  - Tennessee
-  set:
-    elvis-presley:
-      born-at: Tupelo, Mississippi
+Presley's energized interpretations of songs and sexually provocative performance style, combined with a singularly potent mix of influences across color lines during a transformative era in race relations, brought both great success and initial controversy.
 type: website
 url: /en.wikipedia.org/wiki/Elvis_Presley/
 website: "https://en.wikipedia.org/wiki/Elvis_Presley"